nasa/harmony-py/README.md

 ### Generating Documentation

 Documentation is formatted in reStructuredText (.rst) and generated with `sphinx`.
-To build the documentation, go to ./docs and issue the following command:
+To build the documentation:

-> make html
+> make docs

 You can then view the documentation in a web browser under ./docs/_build/html/index.html

-### Running Tests
+### Running the Linter & Unit Tests

+Run the linter on the project source:

+> make lint

-Tests use `unittest` and can run with nose and coverage:
+Tests use `unittest` and can run with nose and generate test coverage which can be seen in HTML form in the `htmlcov` subdirectory.

-> nosetests --with-coverage --cover-html --cover-branches --cover-package=harmony_py --cover-erase --nocapture --nologcapture

-### Running the Linter
+> make test

+## CI

-Harmony-py uses `flake8`.
-To run manually:
+Harmony-py uses [GitHub

-> flake8 ./harmony_py
+Actions](https://github.com/nasa/harmony-py/actions) to run the Linter & Unit Tests.
+The test coverage output is saved as a build artifact.